FFmpeg/FFV1/ffv1.md

 diag16s = tl >= 32768 ? ( tl - 65536 ) : tl
 ```

 Background: a two's complement signed 16-bit signed integer was used for storing sample values in all known implementations of FFV1 bitstream.
 So in some circumstances, the most significant bit was wrongly interpreted (used as a sign bit instead of the 16th bit of an unsigned integer).
 Note that when the issue is discovered, the only configuration of all known implementations being impacted is 16-bit YCbCr with no Pixel transformation with Range Coder coder, as other potentially impacted configurations (e.g. 15/16-bit JPEG2000-RCT with Range Coder coder, or 16-bit content with Golomb Rice coder) were implemented nowhere [@!ISO.15444-1.2016].
 In the meanwhile, 16-bit JPEG2000-RCT with Range Coder coder was implemented without this issue in one implementation and validated by one conformance checker.
-It is expected (to be confirmed) to remove this exception for the media predictor in the next version of the FFV1 bitstream.
+It is expected (to be confirmed) to remove this exception for the median predictor in the next version of the FFV1 bitstream.

 ## Context